-The Toms River Regional School District has a Safety and Security Plan that covers crisis management and emergency operations and that reflects the common and unique needs of educators, students, families, and the greater community.
+The Toms River Regional School District Safety and Security Plan covers crisis management, emergency protocols, and continuity of operations and reflects the common and unique needs of educators, students, families, and the greater community.
 The plan is revised annually and procedures are based upon recommendations from the United States Department of Education, the United States Department of Justice, the NJ DOE, county and local law enforcement, and effective model plans from school districts around the nation.

 The purpose of this plan is to provide guidelines to be used by all members of the Toms River Regional School District school community, including all state, county and municipal agencies, when preparing to deal and then dealing with crises that might occur within or otherwise affect the school community.